-The problem that we see in these projects is that testing and integration feedback is deferred until late in the project.
+Testing and integration feedback, deferred until late in the project, is usually the problem.
 Challenges identified late put the project under duress at a point when it is difficult to respond effectively.
 This is the project that takes as long to complete the last 20% as it took to deliver the first 80%.
-In phase based projects it is very difficult to be predictable because risks tend to manifest late in a project – and time to ROI is negatively impacted when project durations run past the planned delivery.
+In phase based projects it is very difficult to be predictable because risks tend to manifest late in a project.
+Time to ROI is negatively impacted when project durations run past the planned delivery.

 The other form of phasing and sequencing leverages frequent delivery of working tested product.
-When we have done sufficient planning, frequent deliveries can be sequenced to maximize the potential for success on the project.
-Risks and dependencies are resolved early – while there is time to respond to them.
-More valuable work is delivered earlier in the project – providing the opportunity to explore options and stop when the problem is sufficiently solved.
+When we sufficiently plan, sequence frequent deliveries to maximize the potential for success on the project.
+Resolve risks and dependencies early, while there is time to respond to them.
+Deliver more valuable work earlier in the project.
+Provide the opportunity to explore options and stop after sufficiently solving the problem.
 We gain insight from frequent deliveries and this insight is used to make trade-off decisions to maximize return on the project.
 Projects using value based sequencing can be more predictable than phase based projects.
 Time to ROI can also be maximized in value based sequencing in those cases where a smaller subset of the potential set of features can be deployed to deliver value.

 Composition of teams

-In most organizations, we see people belong to functional groups and are matrixed into various project teams.
+We see people belong to functional groups and are matrixed into various project teams, in most organizations.
 It makes sense when the sequencing is in sequential phases.
 Individuals are often spread across multiple projects simultaneously.
 Using this method, we can maximize the utilization of everyone in the organization.

 In another model, people belong to collaborative teams that work together to deliver working, tested product frequently.
 In this approach, team members have almost instant availability to each other and everything needed to deliver its next increment.
 People are generally dedicated to a single team so they can work collaboratively and with near immediate availability on each frequent delivery.
 Co-located teams help with this immediate availability.

 Arbitrary references to Waterfall and Agile don’t provide much useful information.
-To be as predictable as possible and to maximize time to ROI, we need to have clear conversations around the characteristics of the teams that are best suited to the problems we are trying to solve.
-Understand if your project is convergent or divergent, determine the appropriate amount of planning, assess if your project would benefit from phase based or value based sequencing, and whether functional separate or collaborative teams are the best way to build software.
+Be as predictable as possible and maximize time to ROI.
+Have clear conversations around team characteristics that are best suited to the problems we are solving.
+Understand if your project is convergent or divergent and determine the appropriate amount of planning.
+Assess if your project would benefit from phase based or value based sequencing, and whether functional separate or collaborative teams are the best way to build software.

-In my experience, Agile is about collaborative teams and value based delivery.
-I prefer this approach on divergent projects that require little governance and upfront planning, and on convergent projects that require significant governance and upfront planning.
+In my experience, Agile is about collaborative teams and value-based delivery.
+I prefer this approach on divergent projects that require little governance and upfront planning.
+I also prefer this approach on convergent projects that require significant governance and upfront planning.
 So I am very comfortable with Agile – whether the project is a divergent or a convergent type of effort and regardless of the appropriate amount of upfront planning.
 Not everyone sees these the same way because not everyone has the same perspective of Agile.
 Let’s move away from red-herring conversations of Agile versus Waterfall and focus on meaningful characteristics.